violetballard/disrupter/rules/optional/size_of_force.md

 Disrupter is designed for Platoon scale encounters.
 However, nothing is stopping you from scaling up or down your Size of Force.

 ## **Squad**
 You can scale down the Size of Force to a single Squad.
 For this, you would want to limit each person to five Teams or Vehicles.
 You would also want to require there to be an Officer in every Team or Vehicle except for Bot only Teams and Vehicle crews.
-At the squad level, Command is not nearly as important, each Team has a lot more autonomy.
+At the Squad level, Command is not nearly as important, each Team has a lot more autonomy.

 This is best suited for a 12"x12", 18"x18", or 24"x24" Board.